Grammar: 💡 Effective Word Choice & Style - Advanced (C2) - Lesson 3: Advanced Idiomatic Usage & Cultural Nuances in authentic contexts

 1. The politician did not answer the question directly.
 He just beat around the bush for five minutes.

-Read the following sentence.
-Identify the idiom, explain its meaning, and describe the speaker's feeling or intention.
+Read the sentence, identify the idiom, explain its meaning, and describe the speaker's intention.

-Sentence: "The new manager is so strict and demanding.
+"The new manager is so strict.
 The employees who were lazy under the old boss are now really getting a taste of their own medicine."

 1. Idiom: "getting a taste of their own medicine."